 - Articulate the viewpoint he is opposing, and;

-- Apply universally accepted rules of hermeneutics while using Scripture to refute that viewpoint
+- Apply universally accepted rules of hermeneutics to refute the opposing position.

-Piper has committed an epic FAIL on both counts.
+Piper has committed an epic FAIL on all counts.
 Instead, he sullied his otherwise stellar reputation by stooping to the use of universally recognized propaganda techniques to proclaim his “message.”
-The cognitive biases and logical fallacies on this topic I have catalogued here are merely scratching the surface.
+The cognitive biases and logical fallacies on this topic I have recounted here are merely the tip of that ideological iceberg.

-I began listening to Piper’s diatribes against the prosperity doctrine with an open mind, initially operating under the mistaken assumption he would deal with this topic even-handedly, proclaiming his theological position using a detailed exposition of biblical texts he felt were appropriate to make his case.
+When I began listening to Piper’s diatribes against the prosperity doctrine, I did so with an open mind.
+I had mistakenly assumed he would deal with this topic even-handedly, proclaiming his theological position using a detailed exposition of biblical texts he felt were appropriate to make his case.

-However, the longer I listened and read, the more I realize his teachings on this topic are truly mean-spirited hatchet-jobs offered by a master propagandist possessing a thoroughly closed mind.
-Instead of exemplifying behavior congruent with his seminary chancellorship, his commentaries far more closely resemble those of the scripturally illiterate and spiritual immature Internet trolls we encounter on social media, who parade their self-righteousness for all to see while spewing their hateful invective in “defense of the Gospel.”
-His videos and the other article I addressed are just the type of divisive doctrinal drivel which brings reproach upon the entire Body of Christ.
+However, the longer I listened and read, the more I realize his teachings on this topic are truly a mean-spirited hatchet-job offered by a master propagandist possessing a thoroughly closed mind.
+Instead of exemplifying behavior congruent with his seminary chancellorship and theological renown, his commentaries far more closely resemble those of the scripturally illiterate and spiritual immature Internet trolls we encounter on social media, who parade their self-righteousness for all to see while spewing their hateful invective in “defense of the Gospel.”
+His videos and the other article I addressed here are the type of divisive doctrinal drivel which brings reproach upon the entire Body of Christ.